mrdekk/mrdekk.github.io/awesome.md

 ## Swift

+- [ImagineEngine](https://github.com/JohnSundell/ImagineEngine) - A project to create a blazingly fast Swift game engine that is a joy to use 🚀
+- [Optimizing-Swift-Build-Times](https://github.com/fastred/Optimizing-Swift-Build-Times) - Collection of advice on optimizing compile times of Swift projects.
+- [Attabench](https://github.com/attaswift/Attabench) - Microbenchmarking app for Swift with nice log-log plots
+- [http](https://github.com/swift-server/http) - Repository for the development of cross-platform HTTP APIs
 - [CoreML-in-ARKit](https://github.com/hanleyweng/CoreML-in-ARKit) - Simple project to detect objects and display 3D labels above them in AR.
 This serves as a basic template for an ARKit project to use CoreML.
 - [ShellOut](https://github.com/JohnSundell/ShellOut) - Easily run shell commands from a Swift script or command line tool
 - [AudioKit](https://github.com/AudioKit/AudioKit) - Swift audio synthesis, processing, & analysis platform for iOS, macOS and tvOS